rubensworks/jbr.js/packages/hook-cli/README.md

 ### Configuration fields

-* `command`: Command to execute when starting the experiment.
+* `entrypoint`: Array of command parts to execute when starting the experiment.
 * `statsFilePath`: Optional path to a CSV file in which the stats of the process will be written.

 ## License